 At some parts of the walk, you walk.
 There are no words.
 There is a silence.
 You just keep moving forward with thousands of other families.

-There is a wonderful community willing to embrace support and encourage you.
-And we are a part of that community.
+I want to thank our daughters, Yvette, Caitlyn and Kerry for their inspiration and taking the lead.
+We learned there is a wonderful community willing to embrace support and encourage you.
 I’m so sorry we missed last years walk with you.